aschrein/aschrein.github.io/_posts/2025-09-01-compute_graph.markdown

 ![](/assets/compute_graph/skip.png)

-This could be thought of as g(x) computing the delta to the input, rather than computing a whole new fuction, that somewhat makes it easier for the network to learn specific things that would otherwise require it to first learn the identity.
+This could be thought of as g(x) computing the delta to the input, rather than computing a whole new function, that somewhat makes it easier for the network to learn specific things that would otherwise require it to first learn the identity.

 The effective gradient at x will be such(L is the loss function):